rgplantz/rgplantz.github.io/index.md

 layout: home
 ---
-Here are some resources to help you get the most from reading my books, Introduction to Computer Organization:
+Here are some resources to help you get the most from reading my books, including:

-[ARM version](./itco_ARM/)  |  [x86-64 version](./itco_x86-64/)
-:--------------------------:|:--------------------------------:|
-![](./assets/images/IntroCompOrgARM_frontcover.webp) | ![](./assets/images/ComputerOrganization.png)

-These include:
 - Source code for the example programs in the book; I don't include the compiler-generated assembly language because you can generate those files from the provided C/C++ source code files.
 - Solutions to most of the **Your Turn** exercises
 - A list of corrections to the text; if you discover any errors, please [send me email](<mailto:bob@computer.org> "email at bottom").
 I like to give credit to the person who finds the error; please let me know if it's okay to use your name.

+[ARM version](./itco_ARM/)  |  [x86-64 version](./itco_x86-64/)
+:--------------------------:|:--------------------------------:|
+![](./assets/images/IntroCompOrgARM_frontcover.webp) | ![](./assets/images/ComputerOrganization.png)